AmwajAS/SoftwareEngineeringProjectSloth/README.md

 # SoftwareEngineeringProjectSloth
-An software engineering project that done by 3 Iterations.
+A software engineering project that done by 3 Iterations.